Keyaan-07/USB-PD-Power-Module/Images/README.md

-# Images for USB-PD-Power-supply is in this directory
+# Images for USB-PD-Power-supply are in this directory